kent-map/dickens/docs/mobile-landscapes.md

 We were forced to question his decision when – having assumed we would find the inn without effort – we found ourselves in a startlingly empty, neon blue and purple bar, trying not to notice the prevalence of cocktail umbrellas or to look each other in the eye.
 Immediately we found ourselves speaking in whispers, as if we had been kidnapped or inadvertently walked into the wrong meeting.
 Clearly this was never going to do, but we spent several minutes plotting our escape in a kind of semaphore (which was odd, as there were apparently no staff to be offended, and the door was wide open), before finally bolting back into the sunshine and agreeing never to speak of this again.
 The actual Blue Boar was of course shut, so we took refuge in a quaintly oak-beamed pub a few doors down, where a motherly woman, almost certainly descended from Joe and Biddy’s children, took one look at our still ashen faces and put some extra gravy on the pie.

-Renewed and revitalised by this act of kindness, we were ready to infringe some dignity at work policies in the park opposite 'Satis' [[Restoration House]]. http://www.literatureproject.com/great-expectations/great_8.htm
+Renewed and revitalised by this act of kindness, we were ready to infringe some dignity at work policies in the park opposite 'Satis' [Restoration House](/great-expectations-restoration-house). http://www.literatureproject.com/great-expectations/great_8.htm
 ‘He calls the knaves, Jacks, this boy!’
 A child on the opposite bench clearly didn’t care what he called them and went on playing with a convenient oak leaf.
 ‘And what coarse hands he has!
 And what thick boots!’